happyhiker logo

 Ignore a track which goes off to the left and follow the blue bridleway arrow along the right hand side of the field.
 The next section of this walk is clearly indicated by the blue bridleway arrows which you should continue to follow, descending a pretty valley until you reach a tarmac lane (SX 801383).
 Turn right here.

 Stay on the lane to a junction and turn right following the road signs for Hallsands and Start point, ignoring the right turn to Lannacombe (although if you wanted to, you could shorten the walk here by walking down the road to Lannacombe to pick up the Coast Path).
 Shortly after passing the cottages at Hollowcombe, arrive at the crossroads at Hollowcombe Head and go straight ahead signposted “South Hallsands”.
-Follow the road to its end and see what is left of Hallsands village from the viewing platform and read the interesting information display (SX 818386).
+Follow the road to its end and see what is left of Hallsands village (SX 818386).

 Hallsands hallsands